Building the

 Electric Tile Cutters

-Water sprays from around the cutting blade to ensure the tile doesn’t smoke and burn and the diamond blade remains cool.
-Some tables come with a water reservoir while others can connect to a water source.
+Water sprays from a spout, directed onto the cutting blade to ensure this is cooled during use.
+This also prevents the tile from smoking or burning during cutting.
+Some tables come with a water reservoir while others can connect to a water source, such as a bucket with a water pump.

 Electric tile cutters cut tiles extremely straight.
 The guide helps make accurate cuts.
-With some skill, you can also cut tiles into intricate shapes.
-While manual tile cutters can only cut straight lines, an electric tile cutter can create L-shaped and U-shaped cuts and cut inserts (for sockets etc).
+While manual tile cutters can only cut straight lines, an electric tile cutter can create L-shaped or mitred cuts.

 Electric tile cutters can also easily cut through harder materials.
 The diamond blade can cut the hardest varieties of tile.
 The electric tile cutter is a must if you are cutting natural stone tiles or wish to mitre your tiles for external corners.